tanoconsulting/euts/README.md

 Makes it easy to run _integration_ or _functional_ tests for eZPlatform/eZPublish bundles, both locally (via Docker) and on popular CI services such as Travis or GitHub Actions.

-The target users are developers of open-source bundles for eZPlatform/eZPublish, who want to make sure their code works with a specific version of the CMS, or on a combination of versions.
+The target users are developers of bundles for eZPlatform/eZPublish, who want to make sure their code works with a specific version of the CMS, or on a combination of versions.

 Features: